 The vineyards of the Swan Valley was just a warm up for our journey south to Margaret River.
 On the way, we stopped off to see the Busselton Jetty, which stretches so long it needs a train to take you to the end (where you’ll find an underwater observatory

 deck) and you can’t see the end!
 The sea was impossibly calm and beautifully clear.
 After a wonderful lunch at Eagle Bay Brewery (where the kids had a field day in a large shaded sandpit filled with toys), we drove to the Injidup Natural Spa.
-Gali was passed out in the car, so Cat and I took Raquel to the sea rocks to see massive waves crash into them, filling up a pool where people were swimming.
+Gali was passed out in the car, so we took Raquel to the sea rocks to see massive waves crash into them, filling up a pool where people were swimming.
 Once we got to Margaret River, the kids joined Dad at the Cultural Centre for a public presentation, and got to dance on stage for a bit.